TallKite/linnstrument-firmware/README.md

 MicroLinn can be set to 12edo.
 What advantages does microLinn's 12edo have over the standard, non-microLinn 12edo?
 It can be stretched and/or detuned, plus you can have multi-colored note lights.

+SUGGESTIONS FOR EXPLORING EDOS:

+* The first few edos are pretty strange.
+You may want to start with 15, 17, 19 or 22.
+* Be sure to try the Bosanquet layout for 31edo and the Kite guitar layout for 41edo.
+* The full rainbow scale can be overwhelming.
+Try setting the played mode to BLNK.
+* To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank.
+* Once you know an edo well, you'll probably want to switch to the fretboard dots display.

 GUITAR TUNING

-Once an edo is chosen, the Linnstrument uses a completely independent guitar tuning than the usual one.
-Changing one tuning doesn't affect the other.
+MicroLinn uses a completely independent guitar tuning than the usual one.
 MicroLinn's guitar tuning screen doesn't adjust the pitch of each "string".
 Instead it sets 7 independent row offsets.

-The "anchor string" is the row that the anchor pad is on.
+*Details: The "anchor string" is the row that the anchor pad is on.
 Its pitch is determined solely by the anchor pad, note and cents.
 On the far left, the anchor string is red, or orange if lit up.
 The others are green, or cyan if lit up.
 Tap any button on the far left to select a string.
 The button lights up and sounds that open string.
 Assuming it's not the anchor string, one of the neighboring strings, whichever one is closest to the anchor, also lights up.
 You won't see a note name with an octave number.
 Instead you'll see a row offset as a number, which can be negative.
 This is the row offset between the two lit-up strings.
 Swipe right or left on it as before to increase or decrease it.
-(Selecting the anchor string doesn't show a row offset.)
+(Selecting the anchor string doesn't show a row offset.)*

-Changing one row offset doesn't affect the other six row offsets.
+*Changing one row offset doesn't affect the other six row offsets.
 Thus increasing any row offset above the anchor string sharpens the current string and all strings above it.
-And increasing any row offset below the anchor string *flattens* the current string and all strings below it.
+And increasing any row offset below the anchor string _flattens_ the current string and all strings below it.
 (Of the two lit-up buttons, the current string is always the one furthest from the anchor string.)
-To summarize, you're *seeing* the offset between the two lit-up strings, but *hearing* the pitch of the outermost lit-up string.
+To summarize, you're _seeing_ the offset between the two lit-up strings, but _hearing_ the pitch of the outermost lit-up string.*

 A guitar tuning is a standard tuning if the intervals between open strings are all 4ths, except for that one major 3rd between the 2nd and 3rd rows.
 The exact notes don't matter, just the intervals.
-If you switch edos while in a standard tuning, you'll stay in a standard tuning. *Details: When in a standard tuning, on the Global Settings screen the GUITAR pad is dark blue, otherwise it's bright blue.
+If you switch edos while in a standard tuning, you'll stay in a standard tuning.

+*Details: When in a standard tuning, on the Global Settings screen the GUITAR pad is dark blue, otherwise it's bright blue.
 The edo's 4th is defined as its closest approximation to 4/3.
 The edo's major 3rd is defined as two octaves minus four 4ths.
 Thus 22edo's major 3rd is 8\22 = 436¢ not 7\22 = 382¢.
 There's two possible 4ths for 13edo (5\13 and 6\13) and 18edo (7\18 and 8\18).
 Either 4th keeps the GUITAR pad dark blue.*

 In Global Settings, when you long-press the OCTAVE pad, the "-GUI" option for reversed guitar tuning is not available when microLinn is on.
 To get this reversed tuning, set the guitar tuning manually.